 Ravi Shastri Six Sixes is a rare record in the history of the game.
-Shastri whose go-slow batting was the scourge of the third Test, went from one extreme to the other the following week.
+Shastri, whose go-slow batting was the scourge of the third Test, went from one extreme to the other the following week.
 Playing for Bombay in a Ranji Trophy match against Baroda at Bombay on January 10, he raced to an unbeaten 200 in just 113 minutes off 123 balls, beating by seven minutes the world-record time for a double-hundred previously shared by G. L. Jessop (Glos v Sussex, Hove, 1903) and C. H. Lloyd (West Indians v Glam, Swansea, 1976).

-How The Hindu newspaper splashed Ravi Shastri six sixes in an over.
+How The Hindu newspaper splashed Ravi Shastri with six sixes in an over.
 The first two pictures are clearly identical.
 ‘The last one was the best shot really,’ said Shastri.
-‘The ball was going to the fifth or sixth stump but I knew I had to connect somehow.
+‘The ball was going to the fifth or sixth stump, but I knew I had to connect somehow.
 So, I work on it and hit hard to make it possible.